eficode-academy/helm-katas/external-charts.md

 $ rm -rf mysql
 ```

-Pulling down charts and unpacking them is useful for inspecting them before use.
+> Note: Pulling down charts and unpacking them is useful for inspecting them before use.
-Charts pulled down and placed in the `charts/` directory are used as subcharts.
+> Charts pulled down and placed in the `charts/` directory are used as subcharts.
-If you want to do a lot of customization to a subchart, unpacking it can be the easiest way to do so, as you will have all of the files available.
+> If you want to do a lot of customization to a subchart, unpacking it can be the easiest way to do so, as you will have all of the files available.

 In this case we do not want to customize any of the templates of the mysql chart, just pass some custom values, in order to make our own chart simpler.